 And while we don’t buy too many toys, they still have a few strewn around the house.
 “He’ll have his designated area for toys, and the rest of the house will remain the same.”
 Or so I thought, as I pick my way through a clutter of toys across the living room floor, kitchen, and even our bedroom.

-3. That you will never expose your baby to the mall, the grocery or any other commercialism
+3. That you’ll never expose your baby to the mall, the grocery, or any other commercialism

-I work in marketing so I know all the tricks.
-I’m also frugal and try not to submit to the follies of consumerism.
-Take my kid to the mall?
+I worked in marketing so I know all the tricks.
+I’m also frugal and try not to buy things just because I can.
+Take my baby to the mall?
 Never!
-And no, I won’t bring him to the grocery where cute goldfish and green leprechauns will lure him in.
+And no, I won’t bring him to the grocery where he’ll want to buy goldfish crackers and leprechaun cereal.

 4. That you’ll be productive during maternity leave

-Among the misconceptions about parenting is we’ll have soooo much time during maternity leave.
+One of the biggest misconceptions about parenting?
+That we’ll have so much time during maternity leave.

 My co-worker and I were laughing about this “maternity leave is free time” mentality.
 “I thought I was going to finish knitting the baby’s blanket,” she mused.
 “It’s still not finished and he’s already two!”

-5. That you’ll take your newborn baby everywhere you go
+5. That you’ll take your baby everywhere you go

-Why did I not realize that that mom’s kid was walking and much older than the blob of a baby I had just given birth to?
-All those leisure moments at the park with a toddler come much later.
-Not when they’re five weeks old and crying in the stroller.
+Why did I not realize that that mom’s baby was walking and much older than the tiny baby I had just given birth to?
+All those leisure moments at the park with a toddler come much later—not when they’re five weeks old and crying in the stroller.